aka-naman/Zenith-Vault/README.md

 ## 🏗️ Architecture

-ZenithVault is built on a robust three-engine modular architecture:
+PrivateVault is built on a robust three-engine modular architecture:

 1.  **Ingestion Engine**: Orchestrates the conversion of PDFs into structured Markdown and JSON using `Docling`.
 It handles OCR, table extraction, and hierarchical chunking.
 2.  **Vector Engine**: Manages the embedding generation (via `BGE-v1.5`) and persistent storage in `ChromaDB`.
 It uses an "augmented context" strategy to bake document structure into the vector space.